 Again, what is key is how you plan on distributing the responsibilities of Concourse management.

 What may be a more important decision surrounding domain permission is just how distributed you expect said permissions to be.
 In smaller implementations, it’s likely that there will be a core few people that will administer and audit all courses.
 In fact, they will likely be system-level administrators as well.

 As the complexity increases and responsibility gets more distributed, you may find that you add a few designated auditors from each school, and later each department, not to mention those administering templates.
 At this point, you can imagine that you are managing domain permissions for say less than 100 individuals.

 For the most dispersed situations, say where there are also select faculty members who are simultaneously content experts managing a small subset of a massive template collection (i.e. >100 administrators), it is likely that domain-level permissions will need to be combined with course-level permissions to make the situation manageable.
 If this sounds like you, get in touch.

-To help you get thinking about how you'd leverage the different domain sets and role, here is a list of common positions/departments that one might need domain permissions with varying levels of responsibility:
+To help you get thinking about how you'd leverage the different domain sets and roles, here is a list of common positions/departments that one might need domain permissions with varying levels of responsibility:

 Academic Affairs: To maintain template content and settings; occasionally audit courses and generate reports

-Deans: Audit all template syllabi, Report on instructional syllabi within school
+Deans: Audit all template syllabi, Report on instructional syllabi within a school

 Chairs: Audit all instructional syllabi